OCDX/softwareEngFinalProj/UserDocumentation.md

 This guide is designed to be a guide for a user without any prior experience with the software to use for reference for how to utilize the features offerred by our software.
 It is designed in a workflow assuming a user has not ever used the software before.
-For easy reference, a table of contents is provided to access individual features, should a user need specific instructions for a certain functionality.
+For easy reference, each section includes a title for the tutorial for that feature.

 ##Instructions